-HCV ATTRIBUTE Species at Risk - Hak pitat

-OPERATIONAL MONITORING PROGRAM

-MANAGEMENT Canada Warbler Habitat

-OBJECTIVE

-INDICATOR Reserve stand structure in Canada warbler habitat

-MONITORING/REP ORTING FREQUENCY MONITORING STRATEGY

-Annual Monitor COSEWIC and NSDLF's websites for recovery strategies, actions plans, and/or
+HCV ATTRIBUTE Species at Risk - Hak pitat OPERATIONA L MONITORING PROGRAM MANAGEMENT OBJECTIVE Canada Warbler Hab itat INDICATOR Reserve stand structure in Canada warbler habitat MONITORING/REPORTING FREQUENCY MONITORING STRATEGY Annual Monitor COSEWIC and NSDLF's websites for recovery strategies, actions plans, and/or special management practices developed for this species.
+DATA SOURCES ACCDC COST AND DIFFICULTY Low - PHP does not yet implement SMP's

-recovery strategies, actions plans, and/or

-special management practices developed for this species.

-DATA SOURCES COST AND DIFFICULTY

-ACCDC Low - PHP does not yet implement SMP's

 The habitat characteristics of Canada warbler are minimally impacted by forestry activities due to where they typically inhabit.
 PHP creates regenerating stand structures and forest edge through active management, which is preferred by this species, but also avoid steep slope areas, ravines, swamps, and bogs.
 The provision of stumps and coarse woody debris left by PHP is also believed to create understory conditions preferred by the Canada warbler.
 Furthermore, PHP does not contribute to habitat loss by converting swamp forests to agricultural land.
-Therefore, precautionary special management practices are deemed to be not necessary at this time and PHP believes there is adequate habitat across the forest management area.
-However, if special management practices are developed by government or other agencies, they will be implemented as applicable to forest management.
+Currently, no special management practices exist for this species, but once developed PHP will implement them as applicable to forest management.
 If an active nest is located during regular operational activities, the activity will be stopped and the local DLF Wildlife Biologist will be notified so appropriate measures can be implemented.